foundry-rs/book/src/zksync-specifics/cheatcodes/README.md

 ### Usage

-Refer to the [forge-zksync-std](../forge-zksync-std.md) section on how to access these cheatcodes in your tests.
+Refer to the [forge-zksync-std](../forge-zksync-std.md) section on accessing these cheatcodes in your tests.